mobilecoinofficial/forest/README.md

+# A Forest of Signal Bots #

+Forest is a framework for running payments-enabled chat and utility bots for [Signal Messenger](https://signal.org/en/).

-To get familiarised with deploying and running a forest bot, we've provided a short tutorial to teach you how to deploy hellobot.
+To get familiarised with deploying and running a forest bot, we've provided a short tutorial to teach you how to deploy hellobot, the simplest possible forest bot.

 ## High Level Overview ##